SEO Headings

 But what exactly are they and how are you supposed to use them to improve your site’s SEO?
-Let’s find out.
+Read on to find out.

 Headings can be identified both visually (since the size of the text typically changes based on the heading you choose) and in a page’s code.